simbli/seacharts/README.md

 ### Pipwin (Windows)

-Alternatively, one may manually install the required packages manually by following these steps:
+Alternatively, one may manually install the required packages by following these steps:

 First, ensure that [Python 3.9](https://www.python.org/downloads/) (or another compatible version) and the required [C++ build tools]( https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) are installed.
-Next, the required Python packages must be installed (ideally in a fresh virtual environment).
-In order to ensure that the correct version of Numpy+mkl linked to the [Intel® Math Kernel Library]( https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html#gs.31vx8p) is installed, download the wheel according to your Python version and Windows platform from [here]( https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy).
+In order to ensure that the correct version of Numpy+mkl linked to the [Intel® Math Kernel Library]( https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html#gs.31vx8p) is acquired, download the wheel according to your Python version and Windows platform from [here]( https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy).
 Place the downloaded wheel file e.g. in the same directory the terminal is run from, and install it.
 The